Hawkesbury River railway station: River Wharf railway station

 Associated with the Hawkesbury River railway station is the now defunct River Wharf railway station.
 This was located on the eastern end of Long Island, across the causeway linking Long Island with the mainland.
 During its operation, trains would disgorge passengers and goods here for transfer to the General Gordon paddle steamer.

 They would then be transported out into Broken Bay and up to Woy Woy station from where they would rejoin a train for their onward journey north.
 This inconvenience was alleviated somewhat when the Woy Woy Tunnel was opened and the line extended south to a dead end named Mullet Creek, that was in the general vicinity of the present day Wondabyne station, in January 1889, as this meant the General Gordon only had to cross the Hawkesbury River and travel up Mullet Creek a few kilometres.

 Platforms and services

-Hawkesbury River has one island platform with two sides.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney to Newcastle.
+Hawkesbury River has one island platform with two faces.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Gosford, Wyong & Newcastle via Strathfield.
+There are 3 weekday morning peak hour services from Gosford to Sydney Central via Gordon.